Implementation Guide

 Frame the conversation around growth, not fear.

-2. Tell the story of continuity
+2️⃣ Tell the story of continuity

 Connect AI explicitly to the long lineage of assistive tools — autocomplete, IntelliSense, refactoring tools, static analysis, code generation.
 This grounds the change in familiarity and reduces anxiety.
 AI is a bigger step on the same ladder, not a different one.

-3. Introduce the manifesto first (identity)
+3️⃣ Introduce the manifesto first

 Present the manifesto as:

-• A statement of who we are.
+• A statement of what we believe.

 • A commitment to engineer growth.